Avaq/jQuery-Postpone/README.markdown

 ## In depth

-I will show you in some steps what you can make with this, and what the advantages of using <code>jQuery.Deferred</code> in combination with timeouts are.
+Here are some examples of what you can make with this, and what the advantages of using <code>jQuery.Deferred</code> in combination with timeouts are.

 ### Use semantic time indication